 After Coal is a feature length documentary film that explores how mining communities survive after the coal industry shuts down.
 This film has screened at domestic and international film festivals and was broadcast on public television.
 The After Coal project also included a series of public forums and a musical exchange between central Appalachia and south Wales.
 A book about the project will be published by West Virginia University Press in fall 2018.

-Here are links to documentaries I have produced with the Appalshop media arts center in Whitesburg, Kentucky:
+Documentaries I have produced with the Appalshop media arts center in Whitesburg, Kentucky include: